BEFORE SAYING YES TO HOME OWNERSHIP- DO YOUR RESEARCH

 - Various lender sites etc.

-#3.
-Not putting a team of experts together first.
+3. Not putting a team of experts together first

 This is probably one of the biggest decisions of your life, make sure the people you are going to listen to for input on that decision are people who have the knowledge, experience and are worthy of your trust.

 I am an Independent Mortgage Broker and obviously am biased, but feel strongly you are more likely to get objective advice from a Mortgage Broker than you are from a Bank Rep or Mortgage Specialist simply because Brokers have more options.

 Get your budget out and review it with your Mortgage person, and make sure you are comfortable with the amount you are pre-approved for…just because the lender offers you more, doesn’t mean you should take it.

 Once you have your numbers set and your mortgage plan in place, the next step is to get a Realtor on working for you.
 This is very important, as you want to have someone negotiating on your behalf…so often people will end up paying more because they rely on the realtor who is listing the property they want.
-Get someone on your side…once again talk to your family, friends or mortgage person to find a competent, experienced Realtor who listens to your needs.
+Get someone on your side…once again talk to your family, friends or mortgage person to find a competent, experienced Realtor who listens to your home buyer needs.

 - How To Maximize Your Mortgage